SourceMod-Plugins-Riotline/Riot-Gamemode-Manager/README.md

 Requires [More Colors](https://forums.alliedmods.net/showthread.php?t=185016) by [Dr.McKay](https://www.doctormckay.com/) to compile.
 Thanks to 'thesupremecommander' for the original gamemode management system [Gamemode Manager](https://forums.alliedmods.net/showthread.php?p=2039152).

+## Known Issues

+Gamemodes with indistinguishable names or similar names may cause issues with the (un)loader.

 ## Suggestions/Feedback/Issues

 Don't hesistate to contact myself or submit an issue report for any concerns, queries or suggestions for this plugin!